Starraider/devNewProject/docs/Development/typo3-cli-commands.md

 # Clear all caches
 ddev typo3 cache:flush

+# Check redirects
+ddev typo3 redirects:checkintegrity

+# Remove all redirects with less than 50 hits and older than 60 days.
+typo3 redirects:cleanup -c 50 -a 60

 # Shows the list of extensions available to the system
 ddev typo3 extension:list